cdesterke/aCGHarrayDirectHG19/README.md

 $sh acgh_direct_HG19.sh example.bed

 EXAMPLE FILE:
-"example.bed" with minimum 5 columns needs to be pass as first parameter of the shell line of execution
+"example.bed" with minimum 5 columns needs to be pass as first parameter of the shell line